2310-social-media-aggregator/frontend/README.md

 ## About Platform

-Platform is an all in one application, allowing user to view videos from Twitch and Youtube in one single application.
+Platform is a social media aggregator application that allows users to browse through both YouTube and Twitch content of various content creators, as well as add/remove content creators from their own "saved creators" list.

-A user can select from a list of creators, each of which have their own Youtube and Twtich videos.
+A user can select from a list of creators, each of which have their own Youtube and Twitch videos.
 When selected, the videos are displayed on a seperate webpage.

 ![Gif of the application running](/src/images/Demo%20Gif.gif)

-The respective creator has a details page, which displays the most recent videos from their Youtube page and their most recent Twitch streams.
-If a creator doesn't have a Youtube or Twitch, a message states that there is no information for the user to see in that section.
+The respective creator has a details page, which displays the most recent videos from their YouTube page and their most recent Twitch streams.
+If a creator doesn't have a YouTube or Twitch, a message states that there is no information for the user to see in that section.

 ## Technologies

 ![Image collage](/src/images/Image%20Collage.png)

-The goal for this application was to develop an app using techonologies that both the Front-end and Back-end teams were unfamiliar with.
-For the Front-end, we choose to build this React application using Typescript as the primary language.
-We used Github actions to incorperate CI into the projects workflow, using Cypress as our testing framework.
-We plan to add more test using the React Testing Library to further improve our testbench, allowing us to test individual components in our application.
+This application aimed to develop an app using technologies that both the front-end and back-end teams were unfamiliar with.
+For the front-end, we chose to build this React application using Typescript as the primary language.
+We used Github actions to incorporate CI into the project workflow, using Cypress as our testing framework.
+We plan to add more tests using the React Testing Library to further improve our testbench, allowing us to test individual components in our application.

-For the Back-end of this project, they developed the application using Ruby, with Ruby on Rails being their base framework.
-For the Twitter webscraping, Python was built in Flask to get accurate data from Twitter.
+For the back-end of this project, they developed the application using Ruby, with Ruby on Rails being their base framework.
+Python was built in Flask to get accurate data from Twitter for web scraping.
 Finally, Honeycomb was used for data observability.

-The Front-end application is deployed via Vercel, as it was the easiest to deploy and the best free option available.
-The Back end of this application was deployed on Heroku.
+The front-end application is deployed via Vercel, as it is the easiest to deploy and the best free option available.
+The back-end of this application was deployed on Heroku.

 ![Vercel Deployment](/src/images/vercelDeployment.png)

 ## Developing this Application

-To develop the Frontend portion of this application, we built both a wireframe and a component architecture before we started coding our application.
+To develop the front-end portion of this application, we built both a wireframe and a component architecture before we started coding our application.

 ![Wireframe](/src/images/WireFrame.png)
-This wireframe outlines how our components interact with each other.
-The main home page displays the all of the creators that are saved in the Back-end server.
-When a user clicks on a user, a fetch request is sent to the Back-end server, which then returns that creator's information, including their Youtube videos, their most recent Twtich streams, and so on.
-Keep in mind that their is only one fetch request made to get the Youtube and Twitch information, with the buttons at the tops of the Creators page only showing and hiding their specific sections.
-This was done to make sure we don't query our Back-end database to much.
+The wireframe we developed outlines how our components interact with each other.
+For instance, the main home page displays all the creators that are saved in the back-end server.
+When a user clicks on a user, a fetch request is sent to the back-end server.
+This fetch request is designed to retrieve all the necessary information about the selected Creator, including their YouTube videos, their most recent Twitch streams, and so on.
+Importantly, we've optimized this process to minimize the number of fetch requests, ensuring that only one request is made to get the YouTube and Twitch information.
+The buttons at the top of the Creators page only show and hide their specific sections, preventing excessive querying of our back-end database.

-Future extensions will aim to also show the creators Twitter page, their Instagram post, and so on.
-To move between webpages, we used React Router to make sure each Creator has their own specific url, which allows users to move through the webpage easier.
+Future extensions will also aim to show the Creator's Twitter page, their Instagram posts, and so on.
+To move between webpages, we used React Router to ensure each Creator has their specific url, allowing users to move through the webpage more easily.

 ![Component Architecture](/src/images/Component%20Architecture%20complex.png)
 This component architecture outlines how data is passed between components in our webpage.
-The App is the highest level component, which all other component send and recieve props from.
+The app is the highest-level component, from which all other components send and receive props.
 This was made before we started coding, but for the most part, this component architecture is accurate to our actual application.

 ## Using this Application

-This application is the Frontend portion of the application, which is deployed at this url:
+This application is the front-end portion of the application, which is deployed at this url:

 https://capstonefrontend-dun.vercel.app/

-The Backend services that are in charge of the data retrieval for the creators information and videos are hosted at a different repository, located here:
+The back-end services that are in charge of the data retrieval for the creators information and videos are hosted at a different repository, located here:

 https://github.com/2310-social-media-aggregator/backend